 Emma: The Fundamentals of Caring did a good job of portraying life with Muscular Dystrophy.
 Did I find it completely realistic?
 I’m not so sure.
 There were definitely parts that were true to life for someone with Duchenne Muscular Dystrophy.
-Breathing machines, medicines, physiotherapy, a wheelchair accessible vehicle, assistance with dressing and toileting.
+Breathing machines, medicines, physiotherapy, a wheelchair accessible vehicle, and assistance with dressing and toileting.

 I just wish Craig Roberts who played Trevor had made his movements more realistic for someone with a muscle wasting condition, especially advanced stages of DMD as they clearly stated in the movie, giving his roughly 7 to 10 years left and would be lucky to reach 30.

 Trevor was able to lift his arms without much difficulty and we see this several times when he’s eating, high-fiving Ben and doing air quotes.
 Having friends with Duchenne and my own experience of Limb Girdle, it is not realistic to be able to freely move our limbs as Trevor does.

 He was also manually lifted in/out of his wheelchair and on/off the toilet despite there being a portable hoist in his bedroom.
 As well as sitting unsupported on the toilet and in his wheelchair with no headrest (especially when travelling in the car).
 These may be trivial, but I think they should have paid more attention to these areas.
 It is not realistic for someone with Duchenne Muscular Dystrophy.

 Last weeks Inside I’m Dancing did a much better job in portraying life with a disability in terms of the lack of physical ability the main character with Duchenne had.